Overview and Basic Description

 File Systems to Use for Running Jobs

 There are multiple file systems available on Edison.
-In general, it it not recommended to run from home file system, since it is not tuned for parallel applications, especially applications with large I/O. Users should choose Lustre file systems ($SCRATCH, or /scratch3) or Global Parallel File Systems ($GSCRATCH, /project, /projectb) for production runs.
+In general, it it not recommended to run from the home file system, since it is not tuned for parallel applications, especially applications with large I/O footprints.
+Users should use the Lustre file systems ($SCRATCH, or /scratch3) or Global Parallel File Systems ($GSCRATCH, /project, /projectb) for production runs.